hongybun/dynamic_gpu_passthrough/README.md

 sudo apt install binutils-dev cmake fonts-dejavu-core libfontconfig-dev gcc g++ pkg-config libegl-dev libgl-dev libgles-dev libspice-protocol-dev nettle-dev libx11-dev libxcursor-dev libxi-dev libxinerama-dev libxpresent-dev libxss-dev libxkbcommon-dev libwayland-dev wayland-protocols libpipewire-0.3-dev libpulse-dev libsamplerate0-dev libdecor-0-dev
 ```

-Download the source files: https://looking-glass.io/downloads.
+Download the [Looking Glass source files](https://looking-glass.io/downloads).
 Go to the latest stable version in the table and select Source.
 Decompress the downloaded file and navigate into it.
 Navigate to client, then create a folder named build.

 In the build folder (`looking-glass-b7/client/build`) open a terminal and run: